 EMERGENCIES

 18.1.
 Emergencies.
-In the case of an Emergency, Operator shall take immediate and diligent actions in accordance with Good Engineering and Operating Practices damage, injury or loss or to counteract or otherwise mitigate the effects of such Emergency.
+In the case of an Emergency, Operator shall take immediate and diligent actions in accordance with Good Engineering and Operating Practices to prevent and mitigate damage, injury or loss or to counteract or otherwise mitigate the effects of such Emergency.
 Any communication with the news media or local officials made by Operator shall provide only enough information to satisfy immediate public concern.

 18.2.
 Notice; Further Action.
 In the event of an Emergency, Operator shall notify Owner’s Representative of the Emergency as soon as practicable following the occurrence thereof, which Notice shall include detail with respect to any action being taken by Operator in response thereto and any expenditures incurred, or expected to be incurred, by Operator in connection with such Emergency.
 Operator shall take all reasonable steps to minimize the cost to Owner of its actions, having regard to the circumstances and the need to act promptly.
 Following such notification, at the request of Owner’s Representative, the Parties shall discuss without delay the further actions, which should be taken as a result of the Emergency and the estimated expenditure, associated therewith.
 Operator shall not be entitled to reimbursement for, and Owner shall be indemnified, held harmless against and defended from, the costs and expenses incurred in responding to and remedying an Emergency to the extent that (i) such costs or expenses are attributable to the gross negligence or willful misconduct of Operator during its response to such Emergency or (ii) the Operator’s negligence, misconduct or other breach of Operator’s obligations under this Agreement caused the Emergency or exacerbated the damages caused by the Emergency.